 Eden Wolf was born at 7:46 am, 10 minutes after the sun came up.
 I remember her feeling really warm, small and wet.

 Before I got out of the tub, about ten minutes after she was born she latched on.

-After that I got out of the pool and went to my bed.
+During the third stage of labor, I got out of the pool and went to my bed.
 There I delivered the placenta, rested, watched the newborn exam and was fed.
 Eden weighed 7 pounds 2 ounces.
 20 and 1/2 inches long.

 My hair looked good, right? 😉 Success!

 So there’s the rest of my birth story.
 It really wasn’t that bad to write it out!
 I was able to re-live and remember many positive and funny parts of it.
 One thing that stuck out to me, especially in the photos, was my husband.
 Always being there for me.
 I mean, scroll up and look, he’s always there.
 When you’re in labor, especially when it gets hard and bad, many of us go very internal, close our eyes and have no idea what’s going on in “the real world”.
 But wow, I feel so loved by his steady presence in these photos.
 I love you baby!

 I had a great time.
 I laughed a lot and really enjoyed myself and the company I was in.

 I hate pushing.
 I don’t really talk too much about my personal experiences with birth in my childbirth classes, but this is my blog, and I’m just going to be being really honest with you guys.
 I HATE pushing.
 The sensation I felt both times was totally overwhelming and not what I expected it to be at all.
 I found it to be painful too.
 So there’s that.

 I hate transition even more.
 It really sucks.
 Thankfully it was short.
 Although it felt like an eternity at the time.

 I do have to say I am very proud of myself for being brave.
 And for somehow coming up with positive self talk and motivating myself to move and keep going.
 I don’t feel bad for saying I’m proud of myself.
 I think I earned it.